vparihar01/Admin-Dashboard/README.md

 ##Installation

-requires at least Ruby 1.9.3 to run.
+requires at least <tt>Ruby 1.9.3</tt> to run.
 Install Ruby Gems and Bundler if you have not already.

 ```